 She became a little bit furious, “Isn’t that great?”

 I became defiant by then and this was my reply, “That’s what all writers do.”
 [I knew that the interview was practically over for me by then.]

-This lady never gave the other two in the interview board any chance to ask questions.
+This person never gave the other two in the interview board any chance to ask questions.

 After a few other questions, in a final effort to redeem the situation, my friend in the interview board interrupted her flurry of questions and asked me, “Bejoy, how would you sum up in a sentence or two what you have done so far in life?”

-I looked straight into the eye of the lady and said, “Have something to say; and never fear to say it.”
+I looked straight into her eye and said, “Have something to say; and never fear to say it.”

 That night my friend did not call me unlike last time.
 So I called him late in the night and asked him, “Is this the way you conduct an interview?”
 He said, “We need to know everything about a candidate,” in a defensive manner.

 A couple of years later I came to know that my friend was being promoted and transferred to an overseas assignment.
 I went to wish him well.
 I sat with him for nearly an hour and tried to understand what they looked for in a candidate especially in a campus interview.
 I had always wanted to ask him this question since he had recruited hundreds of students from Campuses across India.
 We spoke for some more time.